Language-Aware Distillation for Multilingual Instruction-Following Speech LLMs with ASR-Only Supervision: Acknowledgments

 \section{Acknowledgments}

+This research was supported by the WeBank-NTU Joint Research Institute on FinTech, Nanyang Technological University, Singapore.
 The computational work for this article was partially performed on resources of the National Supercomputing Centre, Singapore (https://www.nscc.sg) and partially supported by the High Performance Computing Centre of Nanyang Technological University, Singapore. \else \fi